 I also like the flexibility this strategy gives me.
 Because I have 18 portions that I can eat per day (not including all those veggies), I can spread them throughout the day however I want.
 If I know that I’ll be having a heavier dinner, I can eat a moderate breakfast and go light at lunchtime (loading up on veg).

 If I haven’t had many portions by dinnertime, I have room for more, or I can eat my dinner and have a good snack later in the evening, too.
+This helps me to know that fast fat burner pills aren’t the only reason I’m succeeding.
+I really am getting the job done.

 If you’re looking for a calorie counting technique, give mine a try.
 Make your portions as big or small as you want, as long as they’re all the same size and you can find them easy to count and distribute throughout your day.